 We are also planning on hosting the Mental Wellness Block Party on Saturday, May 29th from 10:00 AM until 2:00 PMif COVID-19 levels allow.
 There will be food, games, entertainment and resources.
 Check back for additional information and plan to join the fun!

 We are here to serve all adults in Southern Colorado who have a mental health or a substance use condition, or who know and care about someone with such a condition (such as family, other supporters and community organizations).

 If you want to talk informally about mental health or substance issues without concerns about confidentiality or stigmatization, we are the place for you.
-Maybe you are wondering if you have a clinical depression or if your anxiety is ‘normal.’
+Maybe you are wondering if you have clinical depression or if your anxiety is normal.
 Maybe you are having thoughts that disturb you, but don’t want to talk with your doctor about them.
-We welcome you to visit with one of our peer specialists.
+We welcome you to visit with one of our Peer Specialists.